On damping a control system with global aftereffect on quantum graphs. Stochastic interpretation

 {\bf 1.
 Introduction} \\

-Purely differential (local) operators on graphs, often called quantum graphs, model various processes in networks and branching structures in organic chemistry, mesoscopic physics, quantum mechanics, nanotechnology, hydrodynamics, waveguide theory, and other applications \cite{Mont, Nic, vB, LangLeug, Kuch, BCFK, BerkKuch, Pok, Yurko-16, Kuz-17, Boris-22}.
-Concerning {\it functional}-differential as well as other classes of nonlocal operators on graphs, they were studied mostly in the {\it locally} nonlocal case when the corresponding nonlocal expression on each edge can be treated independently of the other edges \cite{Nizh-12, Bon18-1, HuBondShYan19, Hu20, WangYang-21, Bon22, WangYang-22}.
-This limitation always left uncertain how the nonlocalities could coexist with the internal vertices of the graph.
+Purely differential (local) operators on graphs, often called {\it quantum graphs}, model various processes in {\it spatial} networks appearing in organic chemistry, mesoscopic physics, quantum mechanics, nanotechnology, hydrodynamics, waveguide theory, and many other fields \cite{Mont, Nic, vB, LangLeug, Kuch, BCFK, BerkKuch, Pok, Kuz-17, Boris-22}.
+Among the simplest applications, one can mention elastic string networks, whose nodes obey continuity conditions expressing the firm junction of the strings, as well as Kirchhoff conditions expressing, in turn, the balance of tensions.
+Such matching conditions at the internal vertices and their generalizations are also relevant to other models dealing with spatial quantum graphs.

-In \cite{But23}, however, a new concept of functional-differential operators on graphs was suggested involving the global delay parameter, which means that the delay, being measured in the direction of a specific boundary vertex, called the root, propagates through all internal vertices of the graph to the subsequent edges.
-This feature has become an alternative to the locally nonlocal settings introduced by Wang and Yang \cite{WangYang-21}, where the equation on each edge possessed its own delay parameter and could be considered independently.
-The paper \cite{But23} as well as \cite{But23-2} also deal with some inverse spectral problems \cite{Yurko-16} but in the globally nonlocal case.
+In the present paper, we propose a new look at quantum graphs as {\it temporal} networks.
+This means that the variable parametrizing the edges will be associated with time, while at each internal vertex, there will appear several different scenarios for the further course of a process in accordance with the number of edges emanating from that vertex.
+Such settings immediately imply only the continuity matching conditions at the internal vertices.
+However, the interesting effect observed below is that Kirchhoff-type conditions remain relevant but to such a trajectory of the process that is optimal with account of all the scenarios simultaneously.

-The present paper aims to extend another important class of problems to graphs in the situation when the delay propagates through the internal vertices.
-Specifically, we consider the problem of damping a control system with aftereffect described by an equation of the retarded type, which was posed and studied on an interval by Krasovskii in~\cite{Kras-68}.
-Later on, Skubachevskii \cite{Skub-94} has considered a generalization of this problem to the case when the equation contains a delay also in the dominant terms, i.e. belongs to the neutral type:
+Specifically, we extend to graphs the problem of damping a control system with aftereffect described by an equation of retarded type, which was posed and studied on an interval by Krasovskii in~\cite{Kras-68}.
+Later on, Skubachevskii \cite{Skub-94} considered a generalization of this problem to the case in which the equation contains the delay also in the dominant terms, i.e. belongs to neutral type:

-Here, $a,\,b,\,c\in{\mathbb R}$ and $\tau>0$ are fixed, while $u(t)$ is a real-valued control function.
-A previous history of the system is determined by the condition
+where $a,\,b,\,c\in{\mathbb R}$ and $\tau>0$ are fixed, while $u(t)$ is a real-valued square-integrable control function.
+Recall that equation (\ref{1.1}) is said to be of {\it neutral type} if $a\ne0.$ Otherwise, it belongs to {\it retarded type} (if $c\ne0).$ A previous history of the system is determined by the condition